Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 • All nymphal stages can feed and therefore cause damage to grapes and susceptible crops.

-• SLF typically do not feed on the foliage or the fruit; they may be found on/in the clusters seeking warmth.
+• SLF do not typically feed on the foliage or the fruit; they may be found on/in the clusters seeking warmth.

 • At night they migrate to ground level and then crawl back up the next morning.